Skip to main content

 What should I do if DJ.Studio can't find the Virtual DJ library folder?

-If you see the message "DJ.Studio could not find your Virtual DJ library" please follow the instructions on this guide - Locating Integration Folders
+If you see the message "DJ.Studio could not find your Virtual DJ library," please follow the instructions in this guide - Locating Integration Folders

 Did this answer your question?